US FDA Grants Breakthrough Designation for Blood Test to Help Diagnose Inaccessible Brain Tumors

 Datar Cancer Genetics now has three Breakthrough Designations granted by the USFDA, including liquid biopsies for breast and prostate cancer detection.

-Worldwide, brain cancer is the 12th most lethal cancer, and each year, more than 250,000 adults die due to the disease.
-Diagnosis of brain tumors is resource-intensive, risk-prone and brain biopsies are impossible to perform in almost 40% of advanced cases.
+In the United States, brain cancer is the 9th most lethal cancer, and each year, more than 18,000 adults die due to the disease.
+Diagnosis of brain tumors is risk-prone and brain biopsies are impossible to perform in almost 40% of advanced cases.
 Presently, no blood test is available for diagnosing brain cancers, and doctors have to rely on complex surgical procedures to obtain tumor tissue for histopathological evaluation.
 The TriNetra™-Glio liquid biopsy is intended to detect the cells released in the blood from the brain tumor; these cells are extremely rare and hard to detect.

 A prospective, blinded study by a research team at the Imperial College, London, showed the test to be highly accurate.
 The test requires 15 ml blood and is indicated for patients where a brain biopsy, although necessary, cannot be performed or has been unsuccessful.